muhammadxrahman/webhook-inspector/README.md

 ## Usage

+1. Register an account
-1. Click **"Generate Endpoint"** to create a unique webhook URL
+2. Click **"Generate Endpoint"** to create a unique webhook URL
-2. Send webhooks to your generated URL:
+3. Send webhooks to your generated URL:
    - Use the built-in test button
    - Configure third-party services (Stripe, GitHub, etc.) to send webhooks to your URL
    - Send a test via cURL: